-Robert S. Wood Hall 740-245-7182 office; 740-245-7432 fax schoolofsocialscience@rio.edu our own history and that of people who differ from us sharpens the critical faculties and tends to arouse a sense of social responsibility.
+School of Liberal Arts & Social Sciences College of Arts and Sciences Robert S. Wood Hall 740-245-7182 office; 740-245-7432 fax schoolofsocialscience@rio.edu

 A study of history should make the past more intelligible, give an insight into continuing human problems, and develop a confidence in humankind's ability to cope with new environmental conditions.
-Moreover, an understanding of
+Moreover, an understanding of our own history and that of people who differ from us sharpens the critical faculties and tends to arouse a sense of social responsibility.